A - At least one randomized controlled trial, meta-analysis, or systematic review.

 C - Expert opinion, experience of a consensus panel.

 The body of evidence upon which the current guideline is based includes high levels of evidence (e.g., RCT, meta-analysis) supporting many of the recommendations for the acute assessment and management of concussion/mTBI.
 Furthermore, there is high alignment across treatment/intervention studies, as well as across different guidelines from other groups, on the acute diagnosis and treatment of mTBI.
-Due to gaps in research recommendations for the management of persistent symptoms post-injury are primarily supported by expert consensus opinion, due to limited high-quality studies evaluating treatment for persistent symptoms following concussion/mTBI and limited guideline recommendations on chronic management.
+Due to gaps in research recommendations for the management of prolonged symptoms post-injury are primarily supported by expert consensus opinion, due to limited high-quality studies evaluating treatment for prolonged symptoms following concussion/mTBI and limited guideline recommendations on chronic management.
 Nevertheless, while there are limitations to the body of evidence supporting the current guideline, the recommendations listed herein address a large gap in the current literature on treatment following concussion/mTBI.
-Further research is needed on the effectiveness of treatments or interventions intended to manage persistent symptoms following concussion/mTBI.
+Further research is needed on the effectiveness of treatments or interventions intended to manage prolonged symptoms following concussion/mTBI.